ZRPedro/Linux-Scripting/Documentation/Commands.md

 `ls -l file1.txt`: Check the existence of file1.txt in the current directory

+### Find

+`find`: Recurses down the filesystem tree from any particular directory (or set of directories) and locates files that match specified conditions

+`find /usr -name gcc`: Searching for files and directories named gcc

+`find /usr -type d -name gcc`: Searching only for directories named gcc

+`find /usr -type f -name gcc`: Searching only for regular files named gcc

+`find -name "*.swp" -exec rm {} ';'`: -exec is used to run commands on the files found.
+This example finds and removes all files that end with .swp

 ## Searching for files

 `updatedb`: Updates the database created by updatedb utility.